AKotov-dev/SSHProxy/README.md

 # SSHProxy
-GUI for connecting to an external proxy through an SSH tunnel (port forwarding, encryption).
+GUI for connecting to an external proxy through an SSH tunnel (port forwarding, encryption)